somecallmejosh/2024-portfolio/content/projects/project/atk.md

 color: 'atk'
 date: 2023-01-01
 logo: AtkLogo
-techUsed: ['React/Next', 'Sass/SCSS']
+techUsed: ['React/Next', 'Sass/SCSS', 'Ruby on Rails', 'AlpineJS']
 ---

 ## Challenges and Solutions at America's Test Kitchen

-Over the years, my tenure at America's Test Kitchen presented multifaceted challenges that required innovative solutions, technical skill, and close collaboration across various teams.
-The goal was to enhance the digital experience for both the internal teams and the audience of ATK’s multiple brands.
-Here's a deeper dive into these challenges and the strategies employed to overcome them:
+During my time at America's Test Kitchen (ATK), I encountered a variety of challenges that pushed the boundaries of my expertise in web application design and front-end development.
+The overarching goal was to refine the digital experience for both our team members and the vast audience of ATK's beloved brands.

+## Design and Development Contributions

+Here's an insight into the challenges we faced and the innovative solutions we implemented:

-## Custom Content Management System Development
+### Custom Content Management System Development

-- **Challenge**: The need for a custom content management system (CMS) called "Barista" emerged to increase content editors' productivity, reduce their dependency on the engineering team, and decrease the time to market for new content.
+- **Challenge**: The editorial team needed a more efficient way to produce and manage content, aiming to reduce reliance on our engineering team and expedite content availability.
-- **Solution**: Developed and iteratively improved Barista, a CMS tailored to the specific needs of ATK's content editors.
-This system streamlined content creation and management processes, enabling faster content delivery and greater autonomy for editors.
+- **Solution**: I led the design and front end development of "Barista," a custom CMS designed specifically for ATK's needs.
+This platform enhanced our content creation workflow, empowering editors with faster delivery and greater independence.

-## Usability and Consistency Improvements
+### Usability and Consistency Improvements

-- **Challenge**: Continuously improving Barista's usability and consistency was crucial for the content edit team and project managers, ensuring an intuitive and efficient work environment.
+- **Challenge**: It was vital to enhance the usability and consistency of Barista for our content editors and project managers, promoting a more intuitive and efficient environment.
-- **Solution**: Regularly collaborated with the content edit team and project managers to gather feedback and implement updates that enhanced the system's interface and workflow, leading to a more cohesive and user-friendly platform.
+- **Solution**: By fostering ongoing dialogue with the team, I spearheaded updates that refined the system's interface and operational flow, achieving a unified and user-friendly platform.

-## Accessibility Enhancements
+### Accessibility Enhancements

-- **Challenge**: Improving accessibility for the content edit team and third-party vendors was a priority to ensure inclusivity and compliance with web accessibility standards.
-- **Solution**: Focused on enhancing accessibility features within Barista and other digital offerings, including testing and refining content hierarchy, contrast ratios, text sizes, screen reader compatibility, and keyboard navigation.
+- **Challenge**: Ensuring our digital tools were inclusive and met web accessibility standards was paramount, especially for our content team and external partners.
+- **Solution**: I concentrated efforts on elevating Barista's accessibility, adjusting content structures, contrasts, and navigation to cater to all users.

-## Reusable Components for Multiple Brands
+### Reusable Components for Multiple Brands

-- **Challenge**: Creating reusable components for use across ATK’s diverse brands, including Cook's Illustrated, Cook's Country, Cooking School, and other digital products, to ensure brand consistency and development efficiency.
+- **Challenge**: With ATK's array of brands, it was essential to develop components that could be adapted across different platforms without sacrificing consistency or efficiency.
-- **Solution**: Worked closely with design and marketing teams to develop a library of reusable components.
-These components were designed for flexibility across brands, maintaining visual and functional consistency.
+- **Solution**: Collaborating with our design and marketing teams, I helped create a versatile library of components, ensuring brand coherence and streamlined development.

-## Accessibility and Documentation of Components
+### Accessibility and Documentation of Components

-- **Challenge**: Ensuring the new reusable components met the highest accessibility standards and were well-documented for easy implementation across different projects.
+- **Challenge**: Our new component library needed to adhere to the highest standards of accessibility and be thoroughly documented for effortless application across projects.
-- **Solution**: Partnered with the QA team to rigorously test components for accessibility, focusing on aspects like content hierarchy, contrast, legibility, and keyboard accessibility.
-Additionally, worked with engineering teams to document these components in Storybook, clarifying props and methods to streamline development processes.
+- **Solution**: In partnership with our QA and engineering teams, I ensured these components were accessible and well-documented in Storybook, facilitating easy use and integration.

+## Impact

-These challenges at America’s Test Kitchen underscored the importance of continuous improvement, cross-team collaboration, and a user-centered approach in digital product development.
-Through these efforts, we not only improved the internal workflow and productivity but also enhanced the user experience across ATK’s digital landscape, laying a solid foundation for future innovations.
+The journey at America’s Test Kitchen highlighted the critical role of innovation, teamwork, and user-focused design in enhancing digital products.
+These initiatives significantly improved our internal operations and the digital experience for ATK’s audience, setting a strong foundation for future advancements.